-At first, I used my camera to research on peculiar spaces and exquisite design details as inspirations for my design projects.
-It then becomes a habit that I bring my camera with me wherever I go.
+He writes: “At first, I used my camera to capture peculiar spaces and intricate design detail to use as inspirations for my design projects.
+Over time, I have developed the habit of bringing my camera with me wherever I go.
 When I see something that intrigues or touches me, I photograph it.

-It was until I came across Magnum photographer Elliott Erwitt and Japanese street photographer Shin Noguchi, so particular the angle they reflect culture and humanity via their photos, I decided to do street photography and ever since photography has turned into one of my passions.
+When I came across the work of Magnum photographer Elliott Erwitt and Japanese street photographer Shin Noguchi, I was inspired by the portrayal of culture and humanity in their photography.
+It was then that I decided to take up street photography, and photography has been one of my passions ever since.”